A time-series animation in ArcGIS integrates time with spatial data. Time series animations work wonders… especially when visualizing events.

 But this isn’t the only requirement.
 You have to enable time in your layer.

 Right-click your time feature.
 Click properties.
 In the “Time” tab, select “Enable time in this layer”.
-Your feature is now time aware.
+Now, your feature is time-aware.

 The time slider gives you the option to visualize your time animation in the display for a specific point in time.

-The current time shown in the time slider is what will be shown in the map.
+The current time shown in the time slider is what will be shown on the map.
 This can include changes in the symbology if these values change.

-From here you can export an AVI video work the film button .
+From here you can export an AVI video with the film button.
 You can set more options with the time series animation toolbar (see below).